switer/imper/README.md

 imper
 =====

-An impress slider editor with GUI website for creating impress.js slider
+An impress presentation/slider editor website for creating impress.js slider (impress.js is inspired by the idea behind prezi.com)

 ### Imper Editor